YuSugihara/MutMap/README.md

          -o example_dir
 ```

+MutMap can automatically merge multiple FASTQs and BAMs.
+Of course, you can merge FASTQs or BAMs using `cat` or `samtools merge` before input them to MutMap.
 If you specify `-c` multiple times, please make sure that those files include only 1 individual.
 On the other hand, `-b` can include more than 1 individuals because those are bulked samples.
 MutMap can automatically classify FASTQs and BAMs from whether comma exits or not.
-Of course, you can merge FASTQs or BAMs using `cat` or `samtools merge` before input them to MutMap.

 ### Example 5 : run MutPlot from VCF
 ```